UMICHMDP/wordpress/wp-content/plugins/live-composer-page-builder/readme.txt

 = Why is the "activate editor" button missing from the homepage =

-In most of the cases this is because the homepage is not a real WordPress page, it’s custom content generated by the theme’s index.php.
+In most of the cases, this is because the homepage is not a real WordPress page, it’s custom content generated by the theme’s index.php.
 Publish a new page and set it as the homepage ( WP Admin > Settings > Reading > Front Page ).
 Now you can use LC on the homepage.

+= Live Composer vs. Other Page Builders =

+Live Composer is 100% free and open source.
+There is no premium or paid version of our plugin.
+You can't buy it :) Live Composer comes with free support ($9 priority option available).
+No need for yearly payments, no license keys, no per website restrictions.

+We make money from our other business (premium themes) were we use Live Composer as part of a deal, so it's our best interest to improve and update it.

+* Visual Composer – Page Builder for WordPress

+Visual Composer is not an open source software, you'll have to follow strict license policies and pay for every service provided.
+One website license for Visual Composer starts from $34, that includes 6 months of support.
+After first 6 months, you will need to buy extra Visual Composer support coverage for $23.80 per year.

+* Page Builder by SiteOrigin

+Page Builder by SiteOrigin available on WordPress.org is a popular free page builder.
+Unlike Live Composer, it's more oriented toward "classic" back-end editing in WP admin section.
+We recommend Page Builder by SiteOrigin to anyone who get used to the standard WordPress widgets and prefer standard editor over live, front-end editing.
+Great respect for SiteOrigin developers.

+* Beaver Builder - WordPress Page Builder

+The Beaver Builder available on WordPress.org is a light version of The Beaver Builder Pro plugin that costs $199 per year.
+The free version of The Beaver Builder comes with limited features and very limited support (according to the plugin description).

+* Cornerstone – The WordPress Page Builder

+Cornerstone Page Builder is not an open source software, you'll have to follow strict license policies and pay for every service provided.
+One website license for Cornerstone starts from $35, that includes 6 months of support.
+After first 6 months, you will need to buy extra Cornerstone support coverage for $24.50 per year.

+* Page Builder by MotoPress

+The MotoPress Content Editor available on WordPress.org is a light version of MotoPress Content Editor Pro plugin that costs $29 per year for a single website or $139 per year for unlimited websites.
+The free version of The MotoPress Content Editor comes without priority updates and support.
+It has no ability to duplicate widgets, save and reuse styles or enable editor for custom post types (according to the plugin description).

+* Page Builder Sandwich

+The Page Builder Sandwich available on WordPress.org is a light version of Page Builder Sandwich Premium plugin that costs $39 per year for a single website or $89 per year for unlimited websites.
+The free version of The Page Builder Sandwich comes without priority support, Premium Elements, Premium Pre-Designed Sections, Theme Builder and other Design Tools (according to the plugin description).

 == Screenshots ==